-2.3 Property and Yard Configuration
+2.3 Property Configuration

-Each Casitas homesite or lot contains several definitive areas.
+Each homesite consists of several definitive areas shown above.
 The lot area is bounded by the property line and is the overall area of ownership by the homeowner.
-The pad, which is rectilinear, is the area which accommodates the home, garden, and perimeter landscape.
-The garden area is referred to as the Interior Yard.
+The pad, which is typically half of a circular or curvilinear shape, is the area which has been graded to accommodate the home and gardens.
+Most of this area is referred to as the Interior Yard.
+The outer limit of this graded area is designated as the Interior Yard line.
 The Perimeter Yard includes the lot area not in the Interior Yard and is intended primarily for landscape.
-Perimeter common area owned by the Santaluz Maintenance Association adjoins the lot.
+The Perimeter Yard also includes the driveway and the streetscape.